Compaq Deskpro 386: Reception and legacy

 The Deskpro 386 was warmly received by the technology press.
 In InfoWorld, Stephen Satchell called it the "hottest IBM PC compatible now available.
 The Deskpro 386 is twice as fast as any AT-style machine we've tested, and its price is not out of line for such a powerful machine."
 Bill Howard and William Wong of PC Magazine summarized: "Well-built and exceptionally PC compatible, the first 386-based PC is a screamer.
 It makes most ATs look like slugs."
 Tom Hill of The Ottawa Citizen wrote that the result of its increased processing speed and fast hard drive "is a high-quality, quiet-running personal computer of unmatched performance and potential."

 The New York Times wrote in 1989 that the Deskpro 386 established Compaq as the leader of the personal computer industry and "hurt no company more—in prestige as well as dollars—than [IBM]".
 In 2006 PC World called the Deskpro 386 the second greatest personal computer of all time, behind the original Apple II.
 The magazine wrote that the Deskpro 386 "wasn't just one of the most powerful, most popular PCs of its time—it was also compelling proof that the PC platform was far bigger than any one company".
+Wishing to avoid repeating the 386 delay, IBM became the first company to ship a commercial product based on the Intel 80486, the 486/25 Power Platform upgrade card to the IBM PS/2 Model 70, in October 1989.